 For example, when we have \(\alpha=0.5\) and \(\beta=0.8\) with \(L=11\):

 Intuitively, this makes the deepest EMA representation the anchor of the objective.
-This deepest representation corresponds to the highest level of abstraction, and so by increasing \(\alpha, \beta\), you can bias the representations at a given source row towards higher level composition while still being grounded by the entire abstraction heirachy.
+This deepest representation corresponds to the highest level of abstraction, and so by increasing \(\alpha, \beta\), you can bias the representations at a given source row towards higher level composition while still being grounded by the entire abstraction hierarchy by the residual loss.

 As an implementation note, in the code, all_to_last_weight biases every source depth (including the last source depth) toward the last target depth, while last_to_last_weight only biases the last source depth toward the last target and leaves non-last source depths uniform.
 In the code, if last_to_last_weightis set, it will overwrite all_to_last_weight in the code.